Keyboard shortcuts

 We now have three constraint formats (R1CS, PLONKish, AIR) each with distinct strengths.
 But this proliferation creates fragmentation: tools, optimizations, and folding schemes must be reimplemented for each format.

-Why CCS?
-The Folding Era.
-You might wonder why we need yet another format when we have R1CS and PLONK.
+Why do we need yet another format?
 The answer is folding (Chapter 21).
 Newer protocols like Nova and HyperNova work by “folding” two proof instances into one.
-It turns out that R1CS folds easily, but PLONKish constraints do not.
-CCS was invented to give us the best of both worlds: the expressiveness of PLONK’s custom gates with the foldability of R1CS’s matrix structure.
+R1CS folds easily, but PLONKish constraints do not.
+Customizable Constraint Systems (CCS) was invented to give us both: the expressiveness of PLONK’s custom gates with the foldability of R1CS’s matrix structure.
+CCS provides a unifying abstraction that captures all three formats without overhead.

 The CCS Framework